drewwint/drewEwinters.site/content/event/2023_EDEN_UPenn/index.md

   postcode: ''
   country: United States

-summary: Presenting findings related to distinct functional brain pattern and cognitive control vulnerabilities for the antisocial phenotypes callous-unemotional traits and how these could contribute to core impairments involving infering others emotions.
+summary: Presenting findings related to distinct functional brain patterns and cognitive control vulnerabilities for the antisocial phenotypes callous-unemotional traits and how these could contribute to core impairments involving inferring others emotions.
 abstract: ""

 # Talk start and end times.